Alex969/Anime-List/README.md

 <!-- GETTING STARTED -->
 ### Getting Started

-This project was a way for me to get hands-on experience with GraphQL and Redux and was quite a jump for me in terms of learning.
-That's why I kept the layout and fields fetched to an minimum.
+This project was a way to get hands-on experience with GraphQL and Redux and was quite a jump for me in terms of learning.
+That's why I kept the layout and fields fetched to a minimum.
 Delivering an MVP of an anime list gave me a solid understanding of those two frameworks and it was my first project fully written in typescript too !

 #### To use :